Meet Our Team

 Kindergarten:

-Mrs Brady...
+Mrs Bec Brady...
 My favourite thing about St Bernard's is the sense of community.
 It is a privilege to work with such amazing children, families, staff and Parish members.
 I became a teacher because I love working with children.
 They make every day unique and teach us to find joy in the little things.

 Brady_Rebecca.JPG